trbaxter/Old-Projects/README.md

 This is a collection of coding projects and miscellaneous stuff I've worked on in the past.\
-Details on the contents of each language folder are provided below.
+Details on the contents of each folder are provided below.

 <br>